 Castle Batch Primary School Academy

-Children of Castle Batch Primary School Academy staff employed on a permanent contract by the school for at least two years at the time of application, or where the member of Castle Batch Primary School Academy staff has been recruited to fill a post for which there is a demonstrable skill shortage.
+Children of The Priory Learning Trust staff and whose home school is Castle Batch Primary School Academy, employed on a permanent contract by the school for at least two years at the time of application, or where the member of Castle Batch Primary School Academy staff has been recruited to fill a post for which there is a demonstrable skill shortage.
 This does not include staff who work on the school campus for other employers

 Children with a brother or sister who will be attending the school at the time of admission.